 Euthanized Pets in the Shelter

 When the animal shelter has to euthanize cats or dogs, they usually do so on a specific day every week, the exception would be if a pet is ill or in so much pain it cannot wait until euthanasia day.
-Those pets who are euthanized at other times are then also put into the heavy duty plastic garbage bag, and stored in the deep freeze.
+Those pets that are euthanized at other times are then also put into the heavy duty plastic garbage bag, and stored in the deep freeze.

 On euthanasia day shelters may euthanize a few, or hundreds, of pets, depending on the size of the shelter and their holding capacity.
 As such many dead cats may be put into a bag together.
 One to three dogs may be placed in a bag, depending on their size.